 This sagging of the skin and deeper tissues produces the following common signs of facial ageing:

-Full Face & Neck Lift Surgery can take around 4- 5 hours and S-Lifts or Mini-Lifts around 3 hours.
-For your comfort and safety, all are performed in a hospital and you need to stay for 1 or 2 nights after your surgery.
+Face & Neck Lift Surgery can take around 4- 5 hours and S-Lifts/Mini-Lifts around 2-3 hours.
+For your comfort and safety, all are performed in an accredited Hospital and you will need to stay for 1 or 2 nights after your surgery.

-Depending on the type of Facelift you need, either General Anaesthesia, or a combination of Local Anaesthesia and Intravenous (Twilight) Sedation, is administered by our Specialist Anaesthetist.
+Depending on the type of Facelift planned, either General Anaesthesia, or a combination of Local Anaesthesia and Intravenous (Twilight) Sedation, is administered by our Specialist Anaesthetist.

 Our Surgeon will review you the following day.
-If you have had no bleeding or other problems, your dressings and bandages will be replaced with lighter, more comfortable ones and you can then return to your home or hotel and recuperate there.
+If you have had no bleeding or other problems, your dressings and bandages will be replaced with lighter, more comfortable ones and you can then return home and recuperate there.

 Pain for most patients is surprisingly minor and easily relieved with simple pain relievers.